Signed in as:

-Free landowner tickets are available on a first come first serve basis.
+Free landowner tickets are available on a first-come, first-served basis.
 Advanced registration is required.
 Free tickets will not be available at the door.

 What if I need an extra ticket?

-Free landowner tickets are limited to 1 per landowner and available on a first come first serve basis, however the Solar Farm Summit will make a limited number of exceptions for additional landowner ticket requests based on need.
+Free landowner tickets are limited to 1 per landowner and available on a first-come, first-served basis, however the Solar Farm Summit will make a limited number of exceptions for additional landowner ticket requests based on need.